 The Biggest Takeaway: Make the URL short, to the point, and include the keyword.

-Make Sure There Is Only One H1 Tag
+4. Only Use One H1 Tag

 Most real estate investor websites will allow you to edit the content on the website.
 When you are editing content you will be able to change the headings of your content.